 Though cast iron is just as good for searing pork chops as it is for steak, our approach here is a bit different.
 Most people cook their pork longer than they cook their beef, so we recommend using the reverse-sear technique—cooking the chops slowly in the oven before finishing them in a hot skillet.
 Modern pork is generally safe to consume medium or even medium-rare; a few minutes' rest after it comes out of the skillet will allow it to cook a little more via residual heat.

 This ultra-simple tapa is made just by charring green Padrón peppers in a blisteringly hot cast iron skillet.
-We sear the peppers in neutral oil and finish them with extra-virgin olive oil—while olive oil is safe to use at high temperatures, it takes on a strong flavor that overwhelms the peppers here.
+While olive oil is safe to use at high temperatures, it takes on a strong flavor that overwhelms the peppers here, so we sear them in neutral oil instead and finish them with extra-virgin olive oil.
 Beyond the olive oil, all the added flavor these peppers need comes from a little coarse sea salt sprinkled on before serving.

 Using raw potatoes in a hash is a guarantee that they'll turn out undercooked.
 Much better is to par-cook them in water, which gelatinizes their starch so they get extra crispy when you cook them in the pan afterward.
 What you choose to put in a hash is entirely up to you, but this master post offers several different versions: kale and Brussels sprouts; chorizo, green chili, and avocado; and a spicy mixture of bok choy, shallots, and chilies.
 (We've even got an option that uses sweet potatoes.)
 To make it a full meal, bake a couple of eggs right in the skillet with the hash.